-Unethical US research killed 83 in Guatemala: panelAugust 29th, 2011 by Diego Urdaneta in Other /
+Unethical US research killed 83 in Guatemala: panelAugust 29, 2011 by Diego Urdaneta in Medicine & Health / Other

 At least 83 people died as human guinea pigs in macabre US research on sexually transmitted diseases in Guatemala in the 1940s, a commission ordered by President Barack Obama concluded Monday.

 Nearly 5,500 people were subjected to diagnostic testing and more than 1,300 were exposed to venereal diseases by human contact or inoculations in research meant to test the drug penicillin, the presidential commission found.

 Within that group, "we believe that there were 83 deaths," said Stephen Hauser a member of the commission, which has pored over 125,000 documents linked to the shocking episode since being set up by Obama last November.